Let’s face it! We want to know our options. Because electrician career paths diverge in many directions, you’ll end up with a stack of choices.

-- Purchasing Agent: Employ procedures that obtain top quality products at the most competitive price.
+- Purchasing Agent: Employ procedures that obtain top quality products a the most competitive price.
 Process purchase orders/requisitions.
 Schedule and coordinate delivery of materials and equipment to job sites.

 - Project Engineer: Design and troubleshoot electrical control systems.
 Provide evaluations and recommendations for proposed plans.
 Design circuitry for any special sequences of operation requested by customers.
 Must have a good mechanical inclination.

 - Superintendent: Oversee and be responsible for all electrical project functions including budget, resources, and schedule.
-Coordinate with contractors and sub-contractors.
+Coordinates with contractors and sub-contractors.
 You will need excellent communication skills.

-To be clear, these job positions and descriptions are not all inclusive.
+To be clear, these job positions and descriptions are not all-inclusive.
 Large companies may have many levels of managers and supervisors.
 Do you enjoy overseeing people and projects?
-In that case, you should have plenty of opportunity to utilize your skills in larger companies.
+In that case, you should have plenty of opportunities to utilize your skills in larger companies.

-Check out our Salary Guide for electricians also.
+Check out our salary guide for electricians too.

 At this point on the electrician’s career path, you should see an increase in your wages and have wider opportunities.

 To qualify to take your master’s exam you need to complete the following (can vary state to state):

 - Work an average of 2 years as a journeyman

 - Complete at least 4,000 documented hours as a journeyman electrician.